After You Register

 To ensure compliance with the SHP law, Berklee College of Music students registered for credits are automatically enrolled in and billed for Berklee's Student Health Insurance Plan, which is offered by Blue Cross Blue Shield of Massachusetts and administered through Gallagher Student Health & Special Risk.

-A student may waive (decline) participation in the plan and have this health insurance charge removed only by submitting an online waiver form no later than January 8, 2015 for spring 2015 by logging in to my.berklee.edu and selecting the “Waive My Health Insurance” link under the Financial Information submenu.
+A student may waive (decline) participation in the plan and have this health insurance charge removed only by submitting an online waiver form no later than May 13, 2015 for summer 2015, and August 1, 2015 for fall 2015, by logging in to my.berklee.edu and selecting the “Waive My Health Insurance” link under the Financial Information submenu.
 If you waive Berklee's student health insurance, you are stating that you are already enrolled in a health insurance plan at a level that meets the state's minimum creditable coverage requirements.

 For information about Berklee's Student Health Insurance Plan, including what's covered, how to access benefits, enrollment concerns, waiving coverage, or replacement ID cards, please visit Berklee’s health insurance website at berklee.edu/student-health-insurance.